Taste Your Way Through 6 Self-Guided Food Trails:

 Hungry for more?

-Explore Kent’s Great Wall Shopping Mall, home to 99 Ranch Market, the largest Asian grocer in the U.S. Don’t miss Kent International Festival every May.
+Explore Kent’s Great Wall Shopping Mall, home to 99 Ranch Market, the largest Asian grocer in the U.S. Don’t miss Kent International Festival every spring.

 4. Kid-Friendly Kitchen Trail